 The Loch Ness Monster

 The most well-known of Scotland’s creatures, Nessie otherwise known as the Loch Ness monster.
 After the reported sighting and photographic evidence (though later revealed as hoax) of the monster in 1934 people have done their best to catch a glimpse of the creature.
 Let us know if you spot her when you’re on tour!
-Any of our Loch Ness tours will give you a chance to give her a wave, such as our daily Loch Ness, Glencoe and The Highlands tour.
+Any of our Loch Ness tours will give you a chance to give her a wave, such as our daily Loch Ness tours from Edinburgh, Glasgow and Inverness.
 To learn a wee bit more about this tour, have a read of this article at travelmag.com!